 Don’t think you’ve got it?
 Let’s do a shame check.

 When was the last time you:

-– Had an idea but quickly dismissed it telling yourself you lacked money, time, strength, know-how, contacts, or support, plus it probably wouldn’t be accepted or someone else could do it better?
+– Had an idea but quickly dismissed it telling yourself, “I don’t have time, money, strength, know-how, contacts, or support.
+Plus someone else could do it better.”

 – Compared how you look with the icon on the front cover of Cosmo or the ripped-ab guy modeling male underwear?
-Wished you were thinner?
-Wished you had more hair?
+“I wish I was thinner or had more hair.”

 – Or how about these thoughts: Things will never change.
 People don’t like me because…I’m not included because…I’ve got to protect myself…I must act more confident, upbeat, outgoing, cool, nice…